What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Where can I find unique ephemera for my journal?

-One of the best things about junk journaling is the ability to use a wide variety of materials to create a unique and personalized journal.
-Ephemera, which are items that were not intended to be kept long-term, can be found in many places such as antique shops, thrift stores, and flea markets.
+Ephemera, which are items not intended to be kept long-term, can be found in various places, including antique shops, thrift stores, and flea markets.
 Additionally, online marketplaces such as Etsy and eBay offer a wide variety of vintage and unique items that can be used in junk journaling.

 What types of paper work best for junk journals?

-Junk journals can be made from a variety of papers, including scrapbook paper, vintage book pages, and even printer paper.
-The key is to use papers that are sturdy enough to hold up to the weight of additional materials such as photos, stickers, and ephemera.
+The key is to use documents that are sturdy enough to withstand the weight of additional materials, such as photos, stickers, and ephemera.
 Many junk journal enthusiasts prefer to use papers with different textures and weights to add interest and dimension to their journals.

 Are there any specific stickers that are popular for junk journaling?